 Alongside this legislation, the Government has asked the Health and Safety Executive (HSE) to establish a new building safety regulator (BSR) to:

-The government’s proposals were informed by an independent review of building regulations and fire safety, commissioned by the Ministry of Housing, Communities and Local Government in the wake of the Grenfell Tower fire on 14 June 2017 which led to 72 fatalities.
+The government’s proposals were informed by an independent review of building regulations and fire safety, commissioned by the Ministry of Housing, Communities and Local Government (now DLUHC) in the wake of the Grenfell Tower fire on 14 June 2017 which led to 72 fatalities.

 To meet that challenge, and take forward the report’s recommendations, the Competence Steering Group (CSG) was created in August 2018.
 The Engineering Council has led a working group (Working Group 1: Engineers, or WG1 Engineers) as part of this initiative.

 In August 2019, the CSG published its interim report, Raising the Bar.
 It included 67 recommendations including creating a suite of national standards and supporting documents.

 Industry should lead the creation of an HRB benchmark competence framework covering the core knowledge, skills and behaviours required to work on HRRBs as part of a suite of national standards under the governance of the national standards body against which professional and trade bodies are expected to develop their individual sector-specific or discipline competence frameworks.

 On March the 1st 2023 the HSE launched the Be Ready Campaign aimed at helping and encouraging everyone affected by changes to building safety law to:

 The Engineering Council is a member of the Built Environment Competence Standards (BECS) Strategy Group and is involved in the development of overarching Built Environment Competence Standards, being led by British Standards Institution (BSI).

 Following the BSI consultation which closed on 2 February 2021, the third and final version of BSI 8670: v3.0 2021-04, Built environment – Core criteria for building safety in competence frameworks – Code of practice has now been released.